OgnjenX/tbp.monty/rfcs/0000_multi_agent_infrastructure.md

 - **Multi-Robot Systems**: Coordination algorithms for robot swarms and multi-robot exploration
 - **Distributed Sensing**: Sensor networks with multiple independent sensing nodes
+- **Thousand Brains Theory**: Cortical columns as independent processing units that coordinate through voting
+- **Cross-Modal Sensing**: Research on combining tactile and visual sensing for object recognition

 The proposed approach draws inspiration from these fields while maintaining compatibility with Monty's existing architecture.